Environmental Studies

 Typically Offered: Annually

-Introduces and explores the fundamental concepts of Geographic Information Systems.
-GIS technology combines computerized mapping and database management to implement maps on the computer.
-GIS is used in a diversity of fields ranging from archaeology to zoology, some specific examples being anthropology, epidemiology, facilities management, forestry, geology, and business.
-Explains the structure and function of GISs, placing them in the context of computer information systems, cartography, and supporting disciplines such as remote sensing, and shows why and how GIS is important.
-Covers basic concepts such as map characteristics and projections, spatial data models, relational databases, and spatial analysis.
-Explores sources of data, data quality, metadata.
-Implementation and management of GIS projects, choosing a GIS, and the application of GIS are presented.
-Examples and data sets are taken from the fields of ecology and environment biology.
+Introduces and explores the fundamental concepts of Geographic Information Systems (GIS), with a focus on how to store, query, and analyze spatial environmental data.
+While students will gain a working knowledge of specific GIS software, the focus of the course is on concepts that are fundamental to spatial analysis using any GIS software.
+GIS is used in a diversity of fields ranging from archaeology to zoology, with some specific examples being ecology, geology, environmental hazards, environmental and social justice, and business.
+This course explains the structure and function of GIS, placing them in the context of computer information systems, cartography, and supporting disciplines such as remote sensing, and shows why and how GIS is important.
+Covers basic concepts such as map characteristics and projections, relational databases, and spatial analysis.
+Explores sources of data and the implementation and management of GIS projects to answer important environmental and societal questions.

 Prerequisite: Enrollment is limited to ENVS majors or minors only.